-Below, you'll find all of the major health benefits of black tea, including its nutritional value, it anti-cancer benefits, its digestive benefits, its effects on skin and hair health, and much more.
-So grab a cup of tea (preferably organic tea) and read on!
+The major health benefits of black tea include its nutritional value, anti-cancer benefits, digestive benefits, beneficial effects on skin and hair health, and much more.
+Grab a cup of tea (preferably organic tea) and learn more.

 Nutritional Value of Black Tea